deepikaasharma/draftVIT/project-worksheet.md

 #### MVP

+- Create Mock ups for home page, Inventory Page, Recipe page and Cook Page
-- Create static page with Inventory list
+- Create static list of inventory
-- Create static page with Recipes
+- Create static list of recipes
-- Write algorithm for comparing inventory list with Recipe ingredients
-- Output result for cooking options
+- Write HTML and CSS for index header, nav bar and footer
+- Display available items in the inventory
+- Display all saved recipes
+- Develop an algorithm to find recipe options for the user

 #### PostMVP